King IVTM Report by Principle at 27 Oct 2023 | ||

 The Human Resources and Remuneration Committee and the Governance and Nomination Committee support the Board with the governance of remuneration throughout the Group, ensuring fair and responsible remuneration practices.

 Furthermore, its consistent application will ensure the attraction and retention of requisite talent and skills, sustain the performance culture of the company and lead to sustained value creation for all stakeholders.
 Central to this philosophy is the principle that overall compensation at Growthpoint is linked to performance at employee, business unit and company levels.
-The remuneration of each individual director is contained in the remuneration report.
-The shareholders vote on the remuneration policy and remuneration implementation report at the annual general meeting.
-Arrangements to meet with shareholders are made, should the remuneration policy and remuneration implementation report not be accepted at the annual general meeting.

 Detailed disclosure regarding remuneration, including key themes of the roadshow are contained in the remuneration report and remuneration Implementation report in the IAR that is available at www.growthpoint.co.za. | Ethical Culture Good Performance Effective Control Legitimacy | K IV™ P14 Prac 26 K IV™ P14 Prac 27 K IV™ P14 Prac 28.a K IV™ P14 Prac 28.b K IV™ P14 Prac 28.c K IV™ P14 Prac 28.d K IV™ P14 Prac 35.a.iii K IV™ P14 Prac 35.b K IV™ P14 Prac 35.c K IV™ P14 Prac 35.d K IV™ P14 Prac 38.a K IV™ P14 Prac 38.b K IV™ P14 Prac 39.a K IV™ P14 Prac 39.b K IV™ P14 Prac 32.b K IV™ P14 Prac 32.c K IV™ P14 Prac 33.e K IV™ P14 Prac 33.f K IV™ P14 Prac 34.a K IV™ P14 Prac 34.b K IV™ P14 Prac 34.c K IV™ P14 Prac 34.d K IV™ P14 Prac 34.e K IV™ P14 Prac 34.f K IV™ P14 Prac 34.g K IV™ P14 Prac 34.h K IV™ P14 Prac 35.a.i K IV™ P14 Prac 35.a.ii K IV™ P14 Prac 36 K IV™ P14 Prac 37 K IV™ P14 Prac 29.a K IV™ P14 Prac 29.b K IV™ P14 Prac 29.c K IV™ P14 Prac 30.a K IV™ P14 Prac 30.b K IV™ P14 Prac 30.c K IV™ P14 Prac 30.d K IV™ P14 Prac 30.e K IV™ P14 Prac 30.f K IV™ P14 Prac 30.g | |